Scratcher-Studios/Explorer-Kura/README.md

 Only trust models released by EcoScratcher (with a verified shield next to the username) or models released by the Explorers of the Metaverse group.

+The model contains an installation script which will install Kura into your experience.
+Copy and paste the script into the Roblox Studio command bar to install Kura.

 ## Releases Page
-Visit the Releases page to get a .rbxm file containing an installation script which will install Kura in your workspace.
+Visit the Releases page to get a .rbxm file containing an installation script which will install Kura into your experience.
+Copy and paste the script into the Roblox Studio command bar to install Kura.

 # Features
 - Nice to use interface